deborapereira/actions_of_fs_workers/results/README.md

 [3] M. Hazan, "Essentials of classic Italian cooking", Alfred A. Knopf, 2010.

+To obtain the books text, one can use Adobe Reader to convert the book (in pdf format) to a .txt file.

 ------------

 All verbs were extracted from each book, using the code in action_verbs_extraction.m